Results 1,341 to 1,360 of 2318

 Anyone has seen Holy Motors?
 It is worth watching?

 Just saw Iron Man 3 in a crappy 3d, ticket bought by mistake.
 About 250g of vodka really helped as it was just enough to enhance my movie experience without too much physical discomfort.
 Because of some of the imagery that movie made me think of things like valor, duty, commitment to the cause, doomed defiance against impossible odds and the such as those are the the things that were burned into minds of anyone who grew up on WW2 movies( and who isn't a selfish asshole).
 Of course, none of those things have anything to do with our "hero" who is intentionally a selfish asshole.
 But stil, those minions of evil guy fought good when they weren't killing random innocent people jsut to show that they are evil( it didn't even help their nonsensical evil plans).
 So in the end I kind of liked the movie itself as it was a non-stop entertainment, but I loathed main characters, all of them, including a main villain.
 Everyone there is an ashole, were they going for a realistic feel?
 I have to say though, acting was good and movie really understood waht it was ie the action idiocy with jokes that doesn't crumble only because of Robert Downey Jr. personal charisma.
 That out-of-place speech about Von Broun though, and that time when Amerikan Superhero randomly raided other coutries because why not, that really made me lol.
 At least ou guys realize.
 Fuck that movie and everything.

 03-05-2013, 05:08 AM #1348

 I liked Solaris and I'm even a fan of Lem but I really thought it was rather boring.
-I mean, his last movie The Sacrifice was even worse about it but I have seen Tarr's Satantango (as should everybody else) and it's downright fast paced in comparison."Reason is the madness of the strongest"
+I mean, his last movie The Sacrifice was even worse about it but I have seen Tarr's Satantango (as should everybody else) and it's downright fast paced in comparison.to wound the autumnal city.

 03-05-2013, 04:26 PM #1349